'DON'T POSE, ACT!'ALAN LIM'S TIPS FOR FASHION PHOTOGRAPHERS

 Know your craft well.
 Lighting, especially, is a skill to be mastered.

 Read widely, and don't limit yourself to fashion rags.
 Pictorial magazines like Wallpaper and Surface are also good sources of inspiration.
+FOR MODELS

 Learn how to act rather than pose.
 Posing went out of the window with the 1980s, when models appeared mainly in catalogues.
 These days, models are required to do different facial and body expressions and photographs appear more like movie stills.